-In this video, Cunipic shared an easy way to pick up your hamsters – by the skin on the back of their necks.
+An easy way to pick up your hamsters would be by the skin on the back of their necks.
 This usually keeps them calm and prevents them from struggling to get away.

 While brushing, observe for signs of tumours and other skin conditions.
 When handling Syrian hamsters, if you notice a dampness in rear areas, you should take them to the vet since they’re prone to contracting Wet Tail.